T1nyT1n/PascalQueueImplemetation/README.md

 ## Features

+- Implementation using a linked list
 - Cross-platform
-- Case menu with arrow key navigation
+- Case-menu with arrow key navigation

 ## Functions